 Understand bison behaviour to have an enjoyable and safe visit.
 Learn more about being bison wise.

 Be alert at dusk and dawn when females and their young travel.

 Spring is calving season.
 Females of all species defend their young if they feel threatened.

 Beginning in late summer and lasting throughout the fall is the breeding season, or rut, for elk, deer, moose and bison.
 Male animals are more aggressive during this time.

 Ensure pets are on a leash and under control at all times

 Pets cause stress for wildlife.
-Dogs, like wolves and coyotes, may be seen as a threat, and can harm or kill wildlife.
+Dogs may be seen as a threat, and can harm or kill wildlife.